 Trending...

-Casting Director Paul Sinacore, CSA (Casting Society), on culturally credible casting, building "micro-communities" on screen, and translating música mexicana into theatrical storytelling
+Casting Director Paul Sinacore, CSA, on culturally credible casting, building "micro-communities" on screen, and translating música mexicana into theatrical storytelling

-LOS ANGELES - Californer -- As CLIKA reaches theaters nationwide through Sony/Columbia Pictures, casting director Paul Sinacore, CSA (Casting Society), is sharing what audiences feel immediately—whether they can name it or not: cultural credibility.
+LOS ANGELES - Californer -- As CLIKA reaches theaters nationwide through Sony/Columbia Pictures, casting director Paul Sinacore, CSA, is sharing what audiences feel immediately—whether they can name it or not: cultural credibility.
 The film arrives amid broader coverage framing CLIKA as a milestone moment for música mexicana's crossover into cinema, powered by producer Jimmy Humilde and Rancho Humilde.

-With a measurable theatrical footprint, CLIKA debuted in 522 theaters and generated an estimated $1.26 million domestically in its opening weekend—an early signal that culturally rooted storytelling can scale beyond niche awareness when the creative choices are specific and credible.
+With a measurable theatrical footprint, CLIKA debuted in 522 theaters and grossed approximately $1.26 million domestically in its opening weekend—an early signal that culturally rooted storytelling can scale beyond niche awareness when the creative choices are specific and credible.

 "For me, authentic casting is never surface-level," Sinacore said.
 "It's cultural fluency, lived experience, and performance truth.
 When you get that right, audiences sense it—even before they understand why."

 Directed by Michael Greene, whose inspired vision grounds the film in community, music, and aspiration, CLIKA explores a story where identity isn't a backdrop—it's the engine.
-Sinacore approached casting as world-building: shaping believable relationships, language patterns, and social dynamics that make a film feel inhabited rather than staged.
+Working in partnership with the director and the producing team, Sinacore approached casting as world-building: shaping believable relationships, language patterns, and social dynamics that make a film feel inhabited rather than staged.

 More on The Californer

-"Casting is behavioral science as much as creative instinct," he said.
+"Casting is human behavior as much as creative instinct," he said.
 "You're building a social ecosystem.
 I think in micro-communities—who knows who, who protects who, how people speak when they're with family versus business, what loyalty looks like.
 Those details become the world."

 He credits his approach to an interdisciplinary background shaped in part by studies in social psychology and cultural anthropology at UCLA—tools he uses to protect emotional truth and avoid stereotype shortcuts.